TheGoodlike13/sahyun_bot/README.md

 ### Configuration

 All configuration should be put into 'config.ini' file.
 This file should be in the working directory.

+To make it easier to configure, 'empty_config.ini' file is provided which should have all possible expected values as empty.
 Here are all expected values with corresponding sections & explanations:

 #### [customsforge]